Policies & Compliance

 4.1.2.1 Interdisciplinary Research Initiative

-The Interdisciplinary Research Initiative (IRI) is designed to produce use-inspired research and outcomes that will address national priorities, global competitiveness, and strong economic futures.
-Proposals must be aligned with one or more of the 24 emerging priority areas outlined in the VPR strategic plan.
+The Interdisciplinary Research Initiative (IRI) supports use-inspired, collaborative research efforts that address national priorities, strengthen U.S. competitiveness, and contribute to long-term economic vitality.
+Proposals must align with one or more of the 24 emerging priority areas outlined in the VPR strategic plan.

 4.1.2.2 Faculty Small Grant Program (FSGP)

-The Faculty Small Grant Program (FSGP) provides grants of up to $10,000 over 1 year to support scholarly publications and creative research.
+The Faculty Small Grant Program (FSGP) provides up to $10,000 for one year to support scholarly publications, pilot studies, creative research, and early-stage work that can lead to external funding or significant scholarly output.

 4.1.2.3 Faculty Fellow Awards (FFA)

-The Faculty Fellow Awards (FFA) provide a semester of full release time (from teaching and administrative tasks) at full salary to eligible faculty for scholarly or creative research projects.
+The Faculty Fellow Awards (FFA) provide eligible faculty members with a full semester of release time - at full salary - from teaching or administrative responsibilities.
+These awards support intensive scholarly or creative research efforts requiring concentrated time and attention.

 4.1.2.4 Distinguished Research Awards